DHimeka/Analog_Function_Generator/README.md

 The project team encountered challenges with waveform distortions at high frequencies.
 Strategies to mitigate these distortions, including the use of high-quality components and minimizing wire resistance, were discussed.

-## Contributing

-We welcome contributions to improve this project.
-Please fork the repository and submit a pull request for any enhancements or fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.